Contractual term: Good faith

 The test of whether one has acted in good faith is a subjective one; the cases suggest honesty, and possibly also reasonableness.
 There is no such implied term under UK common law: an attempt was made by Lord Denning in a series of case during the 1970s and 1980s but they are no longer considered 'good law'.
 European legislation imposes this duty, but only in certain circumstances.

 The Unfair Terms in Consumer Contracts Regulations 1999 reg 8 renders ineffective any 'unfair' contractual term if made between a seller or supplier and a consumer.

 Regulation 5 of the statutory instrument further elaborates upon the concept of 'unfair', which is rather novel to English law.
 'Unfair' is a term in standard form (specifically that was not individually negotiated) that "causes a significant imbalance in the parties' rights and obligations arising under the contract to the detriment of the consumer".
 It must also be shown the term lacks 'good faith'; the claim failed in Director General of Fair Trading v First National Bank plc, as striking down a relatively high interest rate (falling short of extortionary rates) would mean borrower could have safely ignored the interest rates in its loan agreements (see UK requirements for consumer financial advice/advice waivers in major consumer loan agreements) and that high-rate lenders would receive no interest.

 "Subject to" contracts

-Four Categories

-If a contract specifies "subject to contract", it may fall into one of three categories as identified in Masters v Cameron:
+If a contract specifies that it is "subject to contract", it may fall into one of three categories as identified in Masters v Cameron: